Data Protection for Software & Technology

 The development and introduction of new technology has been one of the key drivers for the GDPR and data protection regulations.

-The GDPR helps ensure tech and software organisations respect and protect individual data.
-To achieve compliance, special consideration must be given to defining the purpose the data is used for, understanding and mapping all data flows from the outset, managing data transfer with third parties and across borders and clearly and transparently defining how individuals’ data is used by them.
+The EU and UK GDPR helps to ensure that tech and software organisations respect and protect individuals’ data.
+To achieve compliance, special consideration must be given to defining the purpose for which the data is used, understanding and mapping your data flows, managing data transfers with third parties – especially if across-borders, and clearly and transparently defining how your organisation is using individuals’ data.

 This page explains what data protection legislation means for software & technology organisations and the key areas they need to consider when managing personal data.

-WHAT DOES THE LEGISLATION MEAN FOR SOFTWARE & TECNOLOGY ORGANISATIONS?
+WHAT DOES THE GDPR LEGISLATION MEAN FOR SOFTWARE & TECHNOLOGY ORGANISATIONS?

 Like all other organisations, software & technology organisations must: